 And so can we.

 We continue to strive to eliminate all unnecessary packaging.
-Next week we are debuting our new packaging for recipe kits, which will significantly reduce the amount of packaging.
 Our buyers maximize freshness while reducing packaging by acquiring bulk produce such as beets, carrots and kale in reusable crates.
 Our Ontario farms, now entering their peak growing season, provide Fresh City with much of our produce this way.
 Yet, we are dedicated to freshness and are mindful not to substitute packaging waste with food waste.
 Our leafy greens stay fresher when we bag them, for example.

 We've also invested much thought, time and money in reusable packaging, including our tote bags, cooler bags, ice packs, jars and milk bottles.
 Further, to organize your bags we often reuse packaging from our suppliers.
 By embracing reusable packaging we have prevented over one million packaging items from being manufactured.